 After the initial realisation, which brought tears of sadness, and disbelief that I had sustained a spinal cord injury, life needed to carry on.
+The term ‘aren’t I doing well’ couldn’t come into the equation.
 It was a new start for me.
 I only left school for one year, and the catastrophe happened; maybe it was the second new beginning for me?!

 On my hospital day of discharge, there was an absence of preconceived ideas or predetermined goals.
 Apart from one, get a job, get back to earning some dosh!